 Most importantly, do this as soon as possible.
 It is much better to pull out of a March commitment in mid-January than to imagine some magical solution that will appear between now and then to make this possible and then have to pull out at the last minute.

 I sent the first (longer) draft of this to the person in the opening paragraph.
 She pulled out of one commitment.
 And paid for an exercise class to make sure she does that regularly.
 She feels better.
 Still busy.
 But better.

 Would you like some support while you do this?

 The Planning Your Semester recording and PDF will guide you through the process of setting priorities and scheduling time.
-It is available as a standalone ($27CDN), as part of Foundations of an Academic Writing Practice ($54CDN).
-It is also free for participants in A Meeting With Your Writing ($35CDN/mo), which might also help you keep your commitment to write during this busy semester.
+It is available to members of the Academic Writing Studio.
+A Foundations of an Academic Writing Practice membership is $54CDN.
+A full membership, including A Meeting With Your Writing, is $35CDN/mo.

 A Confidence Boost session ($300CDN) would enable you to talk through the difficult decisions with me.
 I can help you figure out the real costs and brainstorm options.
 I can reassure you (and your gremlins).
 I can also help you draft that email or a script for the difficult phone conversation.